yinka212/sakila_mysql_training/README.md

 ```
 ### References
 I receive great assistance from youtube and w3resources

+i just typed this as a addendum to say thank you for checking this out